michael-collins/feeling-responsive/collections/_assignments/project-2.md

 - template: assignment-supportingmaterial
   block: assignment-c-supportingmaterial
   title: Five Obstructions
-  content: Lars von Trier now enters the world of documentary filmmaking alongside
+  content: "<strong>Synopsis:</strong> Lars von Trier now enters the world of documentary
-    his idol, Danish filmmaker Jorgen Leth.
+    filmmaking alongside his idol, Danish filmmaker Jorgen Leth.
 In 1967, Leth made a 12 minute feature film called The Perfect Human.
 In the year 2000, von Trier challenged Jorgen Leth to remake his film five times, each time with a new obstruction to force Leth to rethink the story and characters of the original film.
-Lars von Trier sets a game in motion that is full of traps and vicious turns hoping each time Leth will fail but it turns out to have a surprising outcome.<br>ons
+Lars von Trier sets a game in motion that is full of traps and vicious turns hoping each time Leth will fail but it turns out to have a surprising outcome."
   material:
   - readings:
     - _readings/beginner-lesson-1-reading.md